maidsafe/rfcs/proposed/0016-launcher-data_types-api/0016-launcher-data-types-api.md

 # Drawbacks
 If a big file/data has to be saved from the application (Say 5gb).
 Then writing the entire content of the data through the API at one go would choke up the resources.
-As a workaround the update API can be invoked in smaller chunks, but this approach will increase the number of `GET` calls to the network.
+As a workaround the `update raw data` API can be invoked in smaller chunks, but this approach will increase the number of `GET` calls to the network.